jwwalker/PlainCalc/README.md

 To build this project with Xcode, you will also need [Boost](http://www.boost.org), whose Spirit parsing library is used in the calculation engine.
 In Xcode's preferences, under Locations, you will need to define a custom path named "Boost" pointing at your Boost hierarchy.

-The project is set to deploy on Mac OS X 10.13 or later, with x86_64 architecture.
+The project is set to deploy on Mac OS X 10.15 or later.

 The source code is under the zlib/libPNG public license.

+PlainCalc is available for free from the Mac App Store.